The Smart Boat Cook will Learn to Limit Trash

 - Kick the word “convenience” to the curb.
 It’s marketing speak that masks higher price, lower nutrition, increased chemical content, waste and pollution and it rarely saves time.

 - Buy whole lettuce, spinach, kale and beets rather than prepackaged plastic bags of greens – they’re better and fresher.
-Wash them and store in Ziploc Gallon Storage Bags.
+Wash them and store in Ziploc Gallon Storage Bags or, even better, long-lasting silicone storage bags.
 Your greens will last longer.

 3. Process the Trash You Make to Allow for Easy Storage and Recycling